BSc Honours Counselling & Psychotherapy, MBACP, MNCS

 Other areas of counselling I deal with

-Session fee is £40 an hour.
-Concessions may apply.
+Session fee is £50 an hour.

 Notice of cancellation is required 24 hours in advance.